 I would highly recommend a Wales adventure to everyone; you will come away feeling like you have stepped through history.

-By Suzy from Suzy The Explorer
+Recommended by Suzy from Suzy The Explorer

 Escape London with a cracking city break in Cardiff

 I visited Cardiff in July 2020 as a staycation when international travel was beginning to include quarantine periods.
 Having never been to Wales before, and being less than two hours from London on the train, it seemed like a great option for my first visit to this beautiful country.

 Cardiff offers a fun and vibrant city with heaps of history and plenty of Welsh charm.
 As well as being a fantastic city with some great up and coming venues.
 You can easily while away a day down at the bay, visiting the tranquil wetlands reserve where swans and geese float by.
 One woman even claimed to have spotted an otter!

 There are some really lovely independent bars and cafes around the bayside to stop for food and drink on sunny terraces.
 My personal favourite was Gin and Bake on Mermaid Quay, two of my favourite things!

 Within easy day trip distance, you have the Brecon Beacons National Park, the quintessentially British Barry Island beach, made famous by the iconic British TV show, Gavin and Stacey.

 We hired a car from Enterprise Rent-A-Car right by the station and drove the easy hour and a half to the Brecon Beacons in order to tackle a very misty Pen Y Fan, which was a fantastic adventure with stunning views across the valley (until we went above the clouds at least)!

 How better to round off a UK staycation than a trip to the seaside?
 A short train ride took us to Barry Island for a coastal walk and fish & chips on the beach, before returning to the city for a wander to the Castle and a final cocktail at Old Havana cocktail bar!